Mona Foundation: Barli Institute, India

 Recognized by UNESCO as one of the top 100 education projects in developing countries, Barli educates and empowers marginalized young rural women to become leaders and agents of social change in their communities.
 Barli has graduated 7,800 girls from more than 780 villages, improving the lives of thousands in their communities.
 All of Barli's students are girls and women.

 Digital Study Hall, India

-DSH's approach to education has been described as "YouTube meets Netflix in a schoolhouse with a dirt floor."
-Headquartered in Lucknow, DSH seeks to improve the quality of education for disadvantaged children in rural and slum schools using appropriate "lite tech" and innovative approaches.